V5NEXT/V5NEXT/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on DeepLearning
-- 🌱 I’m currently learning Open CV
+- 🌱 I’m currently learning Open CV and Recommender Systems
 - 👯 I’m looking to collaborate on Deep Learning
 - 🤔 I’m looking for help with Advanced Machine Learning
 - 💬 Ask me about Astronomy